-• Compliance; rights of private school officials to submit a state complaint; 300.136; ARSD 24:05:32:01.07
+Compliance; rights of private school officials to submit a state complaint; 300.136; ARSD 24:05:32:01.07

-The district understands that private school officials have the right to submit a state complaint about consultation or other related matters.
+The cooperative and member districts understand that private school officials have the right to submit a state complaint about consultation or other related matters.
 If this occurs, the school district will forward its relevant documentation to the department.